The Ephemeral in Audiovisual Realtime Practices: An Analysis into the Possibilities for its Documentation

-We will establishing firstly a theoretical structure, through relationships rather than hierarchies, from where to look at realtime audiovisual performance.
+We at first established a theoretical structure, through relationships rather than hierarchies, from where to look at realtime audiovisual performance.
 At its basis, in order for the relationship between process and event to be established, having in mind we are studying a time-based art form, the practice is divided into three moments: creative process, performative moment and community gathering moment.

 The creative process is what makes each performance unique, even when the elements that constitute it are the same.
-Returning to Simondon, the process of individuation does not end with the preindividual but continues within a metastable regime, born and maintained by the individual who carries its inheritance of the preindividual environment.
+Returning to Simondon, the process of individuation does not end with the pre individual but continues within a metastable regime, born and maintained by the individual who carries its inheritance of the pre individual environment.
 The same way, the performative moment will give way to another process and another performance.
 Following this line of comparison, the preindividual is a source for other metastable states to occur and other individuations to take place.
-This results in a complex affection between performer, performance and the practice as a whole.
-The process of individuation is here considered to be part of an ontogenic process of a larger entity.
+This results in a complex affection between performer, performance and practice as a whole.
+The process of individuation is here considered being part of an ontogenic process of a larger entity.

 Which criteria should describe this documentation?